 - Their comprehension and understanding of the SRS.

 - That their interface with our systems works correctly.

-- Their ability to execute all the SRS transactions.
+- Their ability to execute all the SRS or EPP transactions.

 Detailed technical requirements will be provided to the technical contact of the Authorised Registrar when they are connected to the Test System.
 These will include:

 - SRS test server information for registrar client testing.

 - Instructions on where to download an example client application.

 - Instructions on where to download the SRS and EPP protocol specifications.

 - Instructions on how to proceed with the operational testing and evaluation process.

 - Documentation that will explain the tests to be performed during operational testing and evaluation.

 - InternetNZ connects the Registrar to the SRS Test platform to allow them to develop their interface with the SRS.